 Test shows little impact of citizenship on census form

 ORLANDO, Fla.
-(AP) — Including a citizenship question didn't have much of an impact on overall response rates on a test 2020 Census questionnaire, though responses by people who identified as Hispanic were down slightly, according to results of a test released Thursday by the U.S. Census Bureau.
+(AP) — Including a citizenship question didn't have much of an impact on overall response rates on a test for the 2020 Census, though responses by people who identified as Hispanic were down slightly, according to results released Thursday by the U.S. Census Bureau.

 The Census Bureau started sending out the test questionnaires in mid-June to 480,000 addresses as part of an effort to fine-tune planning for the 2020 head count next spring.
 Half of the questionnaires had a question asking for citizenship information, and the other half didn't.